Artificial Intelligence Audit and Assessment for New Zealand Organisations

 With 9 out of 10 NZ financial firms already using AI, regulators are building their understanding of industry practice.
 An audit positions you ahead of that curve.

-Your AI systems process data about Maori or Pacific communities
+Your AI systems process data about Māori or Pacific communities

-Treaty obligations and data sovereignty principles create responsibilities that standard governance frameworks do not address.
-A culturally informed audit closes that gap.
+Treaty of Waitangi obligations and Māori data governance principles create responsibilities that standard frameworks do not address.
+A culturally informed audit grounded in kaitiakitanga closes that gap.

 You are scaling AI usage and want to do it responsibly